nyahehnagi/Makers-Notes/learning_tracker.md

 Realised I had exposed the implementation and thus the state of my code during the Boris Bike challenge.
 The code was not cohesive, It's since been refactored.

+## Slack

+I know how to make a workflow in Slack

 ## What I've done
 * https://github.com/nyahehnagi/skills_workshops
 * https://github.com/nyahehnagi/boris_bikes